Adobe’s latest AI experiments will melt your brain

 Adobe’s biggest week of the year is its Adobe MAX conference.
 And while the company always announces new products, the most compelling part of the event is often unrelated to anything that actually ships.

-I’m referring to Adobe’s “Sneaks,” or the UX experiments that Adobe Research is working on that aren’t quite ready to be put into real products yet.
+I’m referring to Adobe’s “Sneaks,” or the UX experiments that Adobe Research and engineering teams are working on that aren’t quite ready to be put into real products yet.
 These are often powered by Adobe’s reality-altering AI platform called Sensei.

 “About 60% of the concepts presented in the history of Adobe Sneaks have made their way into our products,” says Gavin Miller, VP and head of Adobe Research.
 “The goal of MAX Sneaks is to get real, immediate feedback from our customers and community about what those innovations mean to them—what’s useful, what can be improved, and what can be more impactful to creatives in their daily lives.”